Danielku15/AzureFileNotFound/readme.md

 1. Create a new App Service
 2. Configure the App Service to use .net 4.8 Runtime, 64-bit and set the app configuration `WEBSITE_FUSIONLOGGING_ENABLED=1`
+3. Deploy the application to your app service (I used Rider to deploy it)
-3. Try to open the website
+4. Try to open the website
-4. Notice the `HTTP Error 502.5 - ANCM Out-Of-Process Startup Failure` being reported
+5. Notice the `HTTP Error 502.5 - ANCM Out-Of-Process Startup Failure` being reported
-5. Go to the Kudu of your app service `https://<yourappservice>.scm.azurewebsites.net/`
+6. Go to the Kudu of your app service `https://<yourappservice>.scm.azurewebsites.net/`
-6. Open a Debug console and inspect the stdout logs at `C:\home\site\wwwroot\logs`
+7. Open a Debug console and inspect the stdout logs at `C:\home\site\wwwroot\logs`
-7. Notice that the reading of `Microsoft.AspNetCore.Hosting.Abstractions.dll` failed despite it being reported as existing in directory listing and through the FileInfo (see example blow)
+8. Notice that the reading of `Microsoft.AspNetCore.Hosting.Abstractions.dll` failed despite it being reported as existing in directory listing and through the FileInfo (see example blow)
-8. Try to launch the C:\home\site\wwwroot\AzureFileNotFound.exe through the debug console and notice the application starts up fine.
+9. Try to launch the C:\home\site\wwwroot\AzureFileNotFound.exe through the debug console and notice the application starts up fine.

 ## Example stdlog output
 ```